 Example – a speech therapist in a hospital or healthcare setting, or an employee communicating with a resident or patient of a facility or service where the face mask is a barrier to effective communication with the resident or patient.

 if the person is consuming food, drink or medicine; or

-Example: a person must wear a mask when entering and walking through a cafe located in a hospital but may remove the mask while eating and drinking in the cafe.
+Example: a person must wear a face mask when entering and walking through a cafe located in a hospital but may remove the face mask while eating and drinking in the cafe.

 Example - when visiting a residential aged care facility, a visitor must wear a face mask while seated in the resident’s room, even where there are no other people in the room but may remove the face mask while eating and drinking in the room.

 if the person is a patient undergoing healthcare to the extent that such healthcare requires that no face mask be worn while being provided; or